gatien-lamulle/trowelJS/Readme.md

 | select           | Dropdown select input              |
 ```

-### Styling bricks
+### Styling Bricks

 To add styles and enhance the appearance of your bricks, you can import the TrowelJS CSS file into your website's CSS file.
-Here's how you can do it for the form:
+Here's how you can do it:

 1. Assuming you have installed TrowelJS using npm, ensure that the TrowelJS package is available in your project's `node_modules` folder.

 2. Create or open your website's main CSS file.

-3. Import the TrowelJS styles by adding the following line to your CSS file:
+3. Import the TrowelJS styles by adding the following lines to your CSS file according to the bricks you want to customize:

 #### Forms
    ```css